Decoupling multi-phase superconductivity from normal state ordering in CeRh$_2$As$_2$

-A significant improvement of sample quality is illustrated with the help of Fig.~\ref{fig2}, where thermodynamic and charge transport signatures of \To\ and \Tc\ are compared for the batch of \CRA\ used in Refs.~\cite{khim2021,hafner2022,landaeta2022,onishi2022} (old batch) and the new generation of samples studied in this work (new batch).
-One can identify two specific heat anomalies---the larger jump due to the SC transition and the smaller one due to the QDW instability---both of which appear as typical second-order phase transitions, affected by broadening.
-Samples of the new batch show a higher bulk \Tc\ (0.31\,K against 0.26\,K) with a much sharper peak in specific heat $C(T)$, indicating a substantially improved homogeneity of crystals.
-The height of the jump at \Tc\ is $\Delta C/C|_{T_{\mathrm{c}}} \approx 1.3$, while the value of 1 was reported for the old samples~\cite{khim2021}.
-The Sommerfeld coefficient ${\gamma = C/T}$ for ${T \rightarrow 0}$ decreases to 0.7\,J\,mol$^{-1}$\,K$^{-2}$ in the new sample, which is a 40\% reduction compared to the previous value of about 1.2\,J\,mol$^{-1}$\,K$^{-2}$~\cite{khim2021}, signifying a particularly strong sensitivity of superconductivity to disorder.
-The QDW transition is likewise more pronounced, with its onset and termination clearly visible as changes in the slope of $C(T)/T$.
-The strong increase of \To\ from 0.4\,K to 0.48\,K with increasing sample quality is consistent with an itinerant nature of a sign changing order in $k$-space such as the proposed quadrupole density wave.
+A significant improvement of the sample quality is illustrated in Fig.~\ref{fig2}, where thermodynamic and transport signatures of \To\ and \Tc\ are compared for the samples of \CRA\ used in Refs.~\cite{khim2021,hafner2022,landaeta2022,onishi2022} (old batch) and the new generation of samples studied in this work (new batch); see Supplemental Material (SM) for notes on the synthesis.
+One can identify two specific heat ($C(T)$) anomalies---the larger jump due to the SC transition and the smaller phase-I anomaly---both of which appear as typical second-order phase transitions, affected by broadening.
+Samples of the new batch show a higher bulk \Tc\ (0.31\,K against 0.26\,K) with a much sharper peak in specific heat, indicating a substantially improved homogeneity of crystals.
+The height of the jump at \Tc\ is $\Delta C/C|_{T_{\textrm{c}}} \approx 1.3$, whereas the value of 1 was reported for the old samples~\cite{khim2021}.
+The Sommerfeld coefficient $\gamma = C/T$ for $T \rightarrow 0$ decreases to 0.7\,J\,K$^{-2}$\,mol$^{-1}$ in the new sample, which is a 40\% reduction compared to the previous value of about 1.2\,J\,K$^{-2}$\,mol$^{-1}$~\cite{khim2021}, signifying a particularly strong sensitivity of superconductivity to disorder.
+The phase-I transition is likewise more pronounced, with its onset and termination clearly visible as changes in the slope of $C(T)/T$.
+The strong increase of \To\ from 0.4\,K to 0.48\,K with increasing sample quality is consistent with an itinerant nature of a sign changing order in $k$-space such as the proposed QDW.